-DUBLIN – If there is a symbol of what happened to faith in Ireland, it might be the Church of the Annunciation just outside of Dublin.
-It's one of the largest church buildings in all of Ireland, and it's about to be knocked down because so few people attend services.
+DUBLIN – If there were a symbol of what happened to faith in Ireland, it might be The Church of the Annunciation just outside of Dublin.
+It used to be one of the largest church buildings in all of Ireland, but it was demolished because so few people attended services.

 Ireland was once called "the most Catholic country in the world."
 But it has gone from one of the world's most outwardly religious nations to what some claim is one of the most secular.